PeerChristensen/smallProjects/steak_report.md

-How Americans like their
+How Americans like their steak

-k
 ================
 Peer Christensen
 241/2017